-You might find yourself out without a tripod or another support to hold your camera.
-This technique is best when you are shooting objects that are close to the ground.
+You might find yourself without a tripod or another support to hold your camera.
+This technique is best when you are shooting objects close to the ground.
 You will sit down on the ground and pull your knee up.
 Place your elbow on your knee, and bring the other elbow into your rib cage for additional support.
 You are making a tripod out of your body, and it will provide you with good support to keep your camera steady.

 8. Try Lying on the Ground